Home Compare BBVA.MC vs SAN.MC

 Banco Bilbao Vizcaya Argentaria vs Banco Santander: Which Stock Looks Stronger in 2026?

-Banco Bilbao Vizcaya Argentaria, leads structurally, with profitability as the clearest single gap between the two profiles.
+Banco Bilbao Vizcaya Argentaria, holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.